 Chances are you haven’t heard of Gua Sha.
 I hadn’t either until recently.
 Also, referred to as the “Eastern Face Lift,” Gua Sha is a Chinese medicine massage technique that purports to have many benefits.
 Some say it even rivals Botox.
-If you’d like to improve circulation, decrease inflammation, and rejuvenate your skin, Gua Sha facial treatment may be for you.
-But does it work?
+What?
+If you’d like to improve circulation, reduce inflammation, and rejuvenate your skin, a Gua Sha facial treatment may be for you.
+Does it work?

-Dating back thousands of years, Gua Sha is the process of repeatedly stroking lubricated skin with a smooth-edged, but blunt instrument.
-See the picture above.
-By the way “Gua” is pronounced “Wah.”
+Dating back thousands of years, Gua Sha is the process of repeatedly stroking lubricated skin with a smooth-edged, blunt instrument.
+Strokes are designed to follow the acupuncture meridian pathways on the face.
+The technique is also called “coining,” “scraping” or “spooning” because through the centuries various tools have been used, including coins, spoons and even animal bones.
+By the way, “Gua” is pronounced “Wah.”

 Gua Sha Facial

-Here’s a few of the benefits of this type of facial:
+Here are a some of the benefits of this type of facial:

 - Reduces the appearance of fine lines and wrinkles